 I will never read Ghostwritten again.
-I would only recommend it to Mitchell completionists (though, please, don’t start with this one) or people who want to see how the same author can approach the same concept with near-perfection (Cloud Atlas) and with near-failure (Ghostwritten).
+I would only recommend it to Mitchell completionists (though, please, don’t start with this one) or people who want to see how the same author can approach the same concept with near-perfection (Cloud Atlas) and with mediocrity (Ghostwritten).

 Up next week: the conclusion of Stephen King’s Bill Hodges trilogy, End of Watch.